Shantom/DailyDungeon/README.md

 Environment: Amazon Alexa

+### Reasons for Using Alexa

+Alexa is not just for scheduling, giving reminders or running smart home.
+Some of the more fun Alexa skills are games, perfect for game night.
+Daily Dungeon is such a skill for killing time.
+It probably will not replace your shelf full of video games, but it can help kill 10 or 20 minutes.
+It works better if players have a piece of paper and pencil to take some notes.
+However, it needs some patience because it is hard to prevent Alexa from misunderstanding players' response.

+People need a kind of casual role playing game, where there is neither complex game system nor boring and repeating farming.
+Amazon's Alexa is a good platform for a casual RPG, because complex systems and repeating farming are not compatible with voice-only platform.

+Players can enjoy a good dungeon atmosphere without a lot of elements to fill up all of their senses.
+Daily Dungeon was developed at first when only the Echo and Dot were around, which means players can get through the game only with voice interaction.
+Then it has now added some features for a screen on the Show or Alexa app for Android or iOS.
+It is much more friendly with a screen.

 ### Game Background and Story

 Our hero, Lin, follows his master into the dungeon to explore the secret, but as soon as he enters the dungeon entrance, his master mysteriously disappears.
-At this time, Lin found that the gate of the dungeon had been closed, and a line appeared on the wall: defeat the four holy beasts before you could escape from here.
+At this time, Lin found that the gate of the dungeon had been closed, and a line of words appeared on the wall: Defeat the four holy beasts before you could escape from the dungeon.

 The dungeon is divided into 16 floors, each guarded by a boss, and every four floors guarded by a holy beast.
-Lin needs to find a way through a maze before he could fight the boss.
-Everyday, Lin beats monsters on the current floor to gain experience, with which he gets stronger.
-When Lin finally defeated the four beasts and entered the final floor, only to find that his master is the yellow dragon.
+Lin needs to find a way through a maze before he is able to fight the boss.
+Lin beats monsters on the current floor to gain experience, with which he gets stronger.
+When Lin finally defeats the four beasts and enters the final floor, he finds that his master is the yellow dragon.

 ### Game Features

 Daily Dungeon is a role-playing game.
 Players can help Lin through the maze, beat a variety of boss with reasonable skill.

-When players is not on-line, i.e., not logged in to the game, Lin will automatically beat the monster on the current floor to gain experience.
-When the experience value meets the amount required by Lin's current level, Lin will level up and get his ability improved.
+When players are not on-line, i.e., not logged in to the game, Lin will automatically beat the monster on the current floor to gain experience.
+When the experience value meets the amount required by Lin's current level, Lin levels up and gets his statistics improved.

 When Lin comes to a specific level, he will learn specific skills.
 Players can help Lin equip a certain skill to deal with different bosses.
 Players can guide Lin through the maze, in which Lin may encounter many different random events that increase or decrease Lin's temporary statistics.

 ## Game Mechanism

+The game mechanism is the basic knowledge players should know before they can have fun playing it.
+This does not necessarily mean that players will not have fun if they do not know it, but the experience might be affected.

 ### Terms

 - An **experience** point (often abbreviated to **exp** or **XP**) is a unit of measurement used in role-playing games (RPGs) to quantify a player character's progression through the game.
 Characters need exps to level up. [^EXP]

-- In RPGs, characters start as fairly weak and untrained.
+- In RPGs, characters start as fairly weak and untrained, i.e. with low statistics.
 When a sufficient amount of experience is obtained, the character "**levels up**", achieving the next stage of character development.
 Such an event usually increases the character's statistics. [^LVUP]

 - A **statistic** (or **stat**) in role-playing games is a piece of data that represents a particular aspect of a fictional character.
 That piece of data is usually a integer. [^STAT]